itdelatrisu/windsong/README.md

 repository (`repo/com/leapmotion/leap-platform/1.0.0/`).

 ## Credits
-This work is based on [opsu!](https://github.com/itdelatrisu/opsu).
+This work is based on [opsu!](https://github.com/itdelatrisu/opsu), and was written during HackPrinceton Spring 2016 with Karen Ouyang (@kouyang) and Davis Liu (@liuquinlin).